 - If a liquid (suspension) is made from the tablets, store in a refrigerator.
 Do not freeze.
 Throw away any part not used after 30 days.

-- Throw away any unused part 60 days after this drug was mixed.
-Talk with your pharmacist if you are not sure when this is.
+- Throw away any part not used after 60 days.
+If this drug was mixed from a powder, throw away any unused part 60 days after this drug was mixed.
+Talk with your pharmacist if you have questions about this.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.